kromoser/recipe-box/notes.md

 [x] if !logged_in? checks
 [ ] finder methods (maybe these could be metaprogrammed to use the same finder with each class?)

+QUESTIONS FOR ASSESSMENT:

+- If I want to find all recipes that belong to/have an ingredient && that belong to current_user, what is the best way to do that?
+I read that the way I did it is slow and inefficient if there are a lot of records.
+What is the better way.
+Using something like ActiveRecord's #where with SQL queries???
+- Is there a way to always pass current_user as an instance variable without having to set it in every route?